Village Cottage Holidays in The Quantock Hills

 The Quantock Hills is a delightful area for a week’s holiday or a weekend break.
 It lies within easy reach of the West Somerset Coast and has a steam heritage railway running through the valley that separates The Quantocks from the neighbouring Brendon Hills.

 In addition to their attractiveness, the small and sleepy villages nestling in the lee of The Quantock Hills have much In common; most tend to have ancient churches all worthy of exploration, an old Manor House and a pub boasting a good restaurant menu (although sadly, West Bagborough lost its hostelry at the end of 2022).
 Most have excellent pubs and ancient churches that beg further investigation and bucketfuls of thatched cottages.
 It is hoped that it will reopen one day soon.
-The Quantock Hills have long been associated with Wordsworth and Coleridge, who lived in the area for some years.
+The Quantock Hills have long been associated with Wordsworth and Coleridge, who lived there for some years.
 These venerated poets probably drank in most village pubs, so feel free to follow in their footsteps.
-As well as being a wonderful walking country exploring the heathland o the very top of the hills, take time to discover the little Somerset villages that are a delight to talk around.
+It is also a wonderful walking country, exploring the heathland at the very top of the hills.
+Take time to discover the little Somerset villages that are a delight to talk around.

 Click on the link in the village name to find holiday cottages, or to view all properties within the Quantocks, click here.